 Hi, just a little bit of background information about how I am..

-I live in Berkshire, UK with my wife, son Jake and daughter Amy – I also have my own Diabetes Blog web site called http://www.mypumpblog.com .
+I live in Berkshire, UK with my wife, and three children Jake, Amy and Elise – I also have my own Diabetes Blog web site called http://www.mypumpblog.com .

 I have had Type 1 Diabetes all my life which is over 40 years and technology/treatment has changed so much for the better since I was a baby.
 It would have been around 1972 when I was first diagnosed with Diabetes as my parents noticed I would be drinking a lot and lethargic.
 I still remember when I was a very small child that my Mum used to inject me with my insulin using a stainless steel and glass syringe which was very big and did used to be quite painful to say the least but I only had one injection per day.
 Diabetes back then was far more difficult to control and your Blood Glucose or sugar levels where monitored using a urine stick rather than the high tech blood glucose meters we use today from Bayer Diabetes Care, Roche – Accu Chek, Lifescan etc which are far more accurate.
 When I was very young I did spend quite a lot of time in hospital from very bad Hypo’s where I actually would go into a Diabetic Coma and find myself waking up in Hospital which was awful.